Proof of the Caratheodory Conjecture

 \begin{Prop} A surface $\Sigma$ in $TS^2$ is Lagrangian iff there exists a surface S in ${\mathbb E}^3$ which is orthogonal to the oriented lines of $\Sigma$. \end{Prop}

-Given one such orthogonal surface $S$ in ${\mathbb E}^3$, we have a one parameter family of parallel surfaces which are also orthogonal to the oriented lines of $\Sigma$.
+Given one surface $S$ in ${\mathbb E}^3$ orthogonal to the oriented lines of $\Sigma$, we have a 1-parameter family of parallel surfaces which are also orthogonal.
 Moreover, a point on $S$ is umbilic iff the corresponding points on the parallel surfaces are also umbilic.
-Indeed, this property allows us to reformulate the Conjecture entirely in $TS^2$, as we will see below.
+Indeed, it is precisely this property that allows us to reformulate the Conjecture entirely in $TS^2$, as we now show.